 “Dad, can she be my friend?”

-“What a strange question, Angel.
-I don’t have anything to say about that, of course.”
-I open my eyes a bit wider.
-The pain is almost gone.
-Two fluorescent green eyes, set in a long aristocratic face covered with a web of ultra fine lines, come into focus, observing me like a biologist who has just discovered a bird he only knew from books.
+Two fluorescent green eyes, set in a long aristocratic face covered with a web of ultra fine, almost invisible lines, come into focus, observing me like a biologist who has just discovered a bird he only knew from his books.

 “Maxime, right?”